Here are my top secret tips to make lifelike skulls out of plastic models.

 For a more swampy look, or something that decayed without direct sunlight, Dark Old English furniture polish is your magic butweasel.
 Since this doesn't spray, you will need to dab on with an old lint free shirt or scrap of cloth.

 Lemony fresh on the left and swamp rotten on the right.
+The one on the right will continue to gather dust and airborne shmeg with age, making it look even more creepy. |

 In Closing-